rootmos/twitch-cli/README.md

   --menu-lines MENU_LINES
-                        number of maximum lines in the menu --chat                interact with chat --title-max-length TITLE_MAX_LENGTH
+                        number of maximum lines in the menu --chat                interact with chat
+  --follow CHANNEL      follow CHANNEL (may be used multiple times) --unfollow CHANNEL    unfollow CHANNEL (may be used multiple times) --title-max-length TITLE_MAX_LENGTH
                         maximum length of printed titles --since SINCE         days to list videos